mwunsch/prism/README.md

 ## License

-hMachine is licensed under the [MIT License](http://creativecommons.org/licenses/MIT/) and is Copyright (c) 2010 Mark Wunsch.
+Prism is licensed under the [MIT License](http://creativecommons.org/licenses/MIT/) and is Copyright (c) 2010 Mark Wunsch.